-- Our real estate development activities are primarily focused in coastal areas north of Los Angeles and south of Santa Maria, which we believe have desirable climates for lifestyle families, retirees and athletic and sports enthusiasts. - We have entitlements to build approximately 1,500 residential units in our East Area I (Santa Paula Gateway) development and approximately 200 residential units in our Santa Maria property. - We have partnered with an experienced and financially strong land developer for our East Area I residential master plan development. - · Several of our agricultural and real estate investment properties are unique and carry longer-term development potential. - · Our East Area II property has approximately 30 acres of land commercially zoned, which is adjacent to our East Area I property.
+- Our real estate development activities are primarily focused in coastal areas north of Los Angeles and south of Santa Maria, which we believe have desirable climates for lifestyle families, retirees and athletic and sports enthusiasts. - We have entitlements to build approximately 1,500 residential units in our East Area I (Harvest at Limoneira) development. - We have partnered with an experienced and financially strong land developer for our East Area I residential master plan development. - Several of our agricultural and real estate investment properties are unique and carry longer-term development potential. - Our East Area II property has approximately 30 acres of land commercially zoned, which is adjacent to our East Area I property.